Integrate APIs & MCP clients | HeyGen

 n8n

-Connect HeyGen to 1,000+ apps and services with n8n's automation platform to build effective AI-driven video workflows effortlessly.
+Connect HeyGen to 1,000+ apps and services with n8n's automation platform to build powerful AI-driven video workflows with ease.

 Notion